Limit theorems of stochastic differential equations with jumps: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs in short) with jumps appear naturally in various applied fields.
-They have attracted the attention of many people.
-For example, in \cite{jj}, Jacod systematically discussed the martingale problems associated with SDEs with jumps.
+And more and more people pay attention to them.
+For example, in \cite{jj}, Jacod systematically discussed the martingale problems of SDEs with jumps.
 In \cite{jjas}, Jacod and Shiryaev studied limit theorems of SDEs driven by c\`adl\`ag processes under Lipschitz conditions.
-Qiao and Zhang \cite{q4} proved that, under non-Lipschitz conditions, for almost all sample point $\omega$, the solutions to a certain SDE with jumps form a homeomorphism flow.
+Qiao and Zhang \cite{q4} proved that, under non-Lipschitz conditions, for almost all sample points $\omega$, the solutions to a certain SDE with jumps form a homeomorphism flow.
 Recently, Fournier and Xu \cite{FX} established the equivalence between SDEs with jumps and the corresponding non-local Fokker-Planck equations under only linear growth conditions.